caixinyue/DNA_nunchuck_project/README.md

 “training_code.m” is the matlab program for implementing neural network training.

-If you do not want to go through training the neural network, our trained NunchuckNet is availabel here: https://ucsb.box.com/s/4ixuxkgsrr4kac855ukc2tv3if2ab6wi
+If you do not want to go through training the neural network, our trained NunchuckNet is available here: https://ucsb.box.com/s/4ixuxkgsrr4kac855ukc2tv3if2ab6wi

 "AnalyzeDataWithNunchuckNet.m" is a matlab program that uses NunchuckNet to analyze image sequences.